 How to find an agent

 Not only is it essential to have a real estate agent, but it’s also important to find the right one.
 That itself can be a daunting and challenging process.

-The best place to start is to figure out what’s important to you in an agent and what your expectations are.
+The best place to start is to figure out what’s important to you in an agent and your expectations.
 Then it’s worth it to take your time and research all of your options.
 Drive around your community to find well-marketed agents, get recommendations from family/ friends, or use online resources.
 Leveraging a reputable agent-matching tool lets you review the top buyer agents in your area based on your specific needs.
-Also, don’t be afraid to look up your potential agent to make sure they’re licensed.
+Also, don’t be afraid to look up your potential agent to ensure they’re licensed.